What’s New in Palm Springs

 Bar Issi - 414 N Palm Canyon Drive

 Palm Springs' newest coastal Italian restaurant offering small plates and curated cocktails.
 Located on the bottom floor of the Thompson Palm Springs Hotel.
-Bar Issi will add to the hotel's already significant food and drink offerings, which include the upscale Mediterranean restaurant Lola Rose Grand Mezze and the Hall Napa Valley Tasting Room and Wine Lounge.
+Bar Issi will complement the hotel's already significant food and beverage offerings, which include the upscale Mediterranean restaurant Lola Rose Grand Mezze and the Hall Napa Valley Tasting Room and Wine Lounge.

 Coffeeism Co. - 110 E Tahquitz Way